skulltech/aws-solutions-architect-associate-notes/README.md

 We can move part of our __on-premise address space to AWS__.
 This is called BYOIP.
 For this, we have to acquire a __ROA, Root Origin Authorization__ from the the regional internet registry and submit it to Amazon.

+Security groups are stateful.
+That means if inbound rule is set to true, it automatically allows outbound traffic.
+As it remembers the traffic which went in and out.

+The NACL is stateless.
+Means it doesn't remember the traffic.
+We have to turn on both inbound and outbound rules to make both parties communicate.

+__Flow Logs__

+VPC flow logs captures IP traffic going to and from network interfaces in your vpc.
+Flow data is stored in Amazon Cloudwatch logs. _**You can create flow logs for VPC, subnet or a network interface.**_

+Default rules of security group
+1. Blocks all incoming traffic
+2. Allows all outbound traffic

+We can get fixed MAC address with elastic network interface.

 # DynamoDB